HabitatFramework/TechnicalGuide/access/access.rst

 		If you don't enter the 'Server Name' and 'Database Name' here you will be prompted for them later.

 4. Click :guilabel:`Next` and then choose a suitable file path and file name for your new DSN.
 Then click :guilabel:`Save`.

-5. The file path and file name of the select DSN will be displayed.
+5. The file path and file name of the select DSN will be displayed (see :ref:`figALSDSD2` for example).
 Click :guilabel:`Next`.

 	.. _figALSDSD2: